-Click here for the MPhil Jewish Studies Canvas page.
+Click here for the MPhil Islamic Studies & History Canvas page.

-The Examination Regulations relating to this course are available at http://www.admin.ox.ac.uk/examregs/2019-20/mopinoriestud/studentview/.
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-26. MASTER OF STUDIES IN JEWISH STUDIES
+25. MASTER OF STUDIES IN JEWISH STUDIES

-Course Director - Prof. Martin Goodman
+Course Director - Prof. David Rechter